demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 ### threatstream-analysis-report
 ***
-Returns the report of a file or URL that was submitted to the sandbox.
+Returns the report of a file or URL submitted to the sandbox.

 #### Base Command